Is Wealthfront Legit?

 Wealthfront Review

-Now that we know Wealthfront is legit, let’s look at how it performs.
+Now that we know Wealthfront is legitimate, let's assess its offerings.

 Investing and Trading

 This portfolio has a high chance of losing a significant amount of money in any given year.
-Considering your net worth, risk tolerance, and all of your investments, we recommend investing less than $6,900.00 total in this portfolio.
+Based on your net worth, risk tolerance, and current investments, we recommend investing less than $6,900.00 in this portfolio.

 Cash Features